Proximal Survival Analysis to Handle Dependent Right Censoring: Review

 or cause-specific hazard \citep{kalbfleisch2011statistical},

 are typically considered.
-However, both quantities involve the censoring variable, which leaves the conventional quantities of interest in survival analysis like the survival function, hazard function, and restricted mean survival time \citep{royston2013restricted} unidentified.
-Quantities that are only defined by full data like in the form of \eqref{eq:fullee} could fail to be nonparametric identified.
+However, both quantities involve the censoring variable (or in this case, competing events), which leaves the conventional quantities of interest in survival analysis like the survival function, hazard function, and restricted mean survival time \citep{royston2013restricted} unidentified.
+Quantities that are only defined by full data like in the form of \eqref{eq:fullee} could fail to be nonparametrically identified.